Listen to this article

 Real-World Examples

-Similarly, a family living in New York City could consider relocating to Cleveland, OH, where the cost of living index is around 60.9.
-This move could slash housing costs by over 50%, easily offsetting a salary drop.
+Or think about a family in New York City.
+A move to Cleveland, OH, where the cost of living index is around 60.9, could be a huge financial relief.
+Their housing costs alone could be cut by more than 50%, which would easily absorb a drop in salary.

 Important Considerations

-- Job Market and Career Growth: Cheaper cities might offer fewer job opportunities or slower career advancement.
+- Job Market and Career Growth: Does this new city have a ceiling?
+Cheaper places might have fewer opportunities for your next career move.

 Common Mistakes